ProgrammingHobby/ProgrammingHobby/README.md

 I am a hobby programmer interested in technology and computers.

-I like to program in Lazarus / Free Pascal.
-I also find C/C++ with wxWidgets very exciting.
+I like to program in Lazarus / Free Pascal, and also find C/C++ with wxWidgets very exciting.

 I try to write my programs cross-platform for Linux and Windows.
 The main development takes place under Linux.